I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksregistercountedworker.md

 <p>Returns STATUS_SUCCESS if a worker was initialized.</p>

 ## -remarks
-<p>This must be matched by a corresponding <a href="https://msdn.microsoft.com/library/windows/hardware/ff567209">KsUnregisterWorker</a> when thread use is completed.
-This function resembles <a href="https://msdn.microsoft.com/library/windows/hardware/ff566775">KsRegisterWorker</a>, with the addition of passing the work item that will always be queued.
-This is to be used with <a href="https://msdn.microsoft.com/library/windows/hardware/ff562678">KsIncrementCountedWorker</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff561660">KsDecrementCountedWorker</a> in order to minimize the number of work items queued, and reduce mutual exclusion code necessary in a work item needed to serialize access against multiple work item threads.
-The worker queue can still be used to queue other work items.
-This may only be called at PASSIVE_LEVEL.</p>

-<p>This must be matched by a corresponding <a href="https://msdn.microsoft.com/library/windows/hardware/ff567209">KsUnregisterWorker</a> when thread use is completed.
-This function resembles <a href="https://msdn.microsoft.com/library/windows/hardware/ff566775">KsRegisterWorker</a>, with the addition of passing the work item that will always be queued.
-This is to be used with <a href="https://msdn.microsoft.com/library/windows/hardware/ff562678">KsIncrementCountedWorker</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff561660">KsDecrementCountedWorker</a> in order to minimize the number of work items queued, and reduce mutual exclusion code necessary in a work item needed to serialize access against multiple work item threads.
+<p>This must be matched by a corresponding <a href="..\ks\nf-ks-ksunregisterworker.md">KsUnregisterWorker</a> when thread use is completed.
+This function resembles <a href="..\ks\nf-ks-ksregisterworker.md">KsRegisterWorker</a>, with the addition of passing the work item that will always be queued.
+This is to be used with <a href="..\ks\nf-ks-ksincrementcountedworker.md">KsIncrementCountedWorker</a> and <a href="..\ks\nf-ks-ksdecrementcountedworker.md">KsDecrementCountedWorker</a> in order to minimize the number of work items queued, and reduce mutual exclusion code necessary in a work item needed to serialize access against multiple work item threads.
 The worker queue can still be used to queue other work items.
 This may only be called at PASSIVE_LEVEL.</p>

 ## -requirements
 <table>